object-oriented-python/object-oriented-programming/doc/source/2_objects.rst

        responsible for setting up the object.
 The constructor modifies `self` in place: constructors never return a value.

+    instance
+       An object of a particular class. `a` is an instance of :class:`MyClass` means that `a` has class `MyClass`.
+We will return to this concept when we learn about :ref:`inheritance <inheritance>`.

     method
        A function defined within a :keyword:`class`.
 If `a` is an instance of :class:`MyClass`, and :class:`MyClass` has a :meth:`foo` method then